- Chart

 Disclaimers:

 This JSON output is for informational purposes only and does not constitute financial advice.
-Data accuracy and completeness are subject to the availability and reliability of public sources.
-Market share and TAM figures are estimates and may vary.
-Investors should conduct their own due diligence before making any investment decisions.
+All data is based on publicly available information and may not be exhaustive or up-to-date.
+Users should conduct their own due diligence and consult with a qualified financial advisor before making any investment decisions.

 AI Summarization is directionally correct and might not be accurate.